scalacenter/scala-debug-adapter/README.md

 ## tests

-The [`tests`](https://github.com/scalacenter/scala-debug-adapter/tree/main/modules/tests/src/test/scala/ch/epfl/scala/debugadapter) module contains most the tests of the Scala Debug Server.
+The [`tests`](https://github.com/scalacenter/scala-debug-adapter/tree/main/modules/tests/src/test/scala/ch/epfl/scala/debugadapter) module contains the tests of the Scala Debug Server.
 It uses the [TestingDebugClient](https://github.com/scalacenter/scala-debug-adapter/blob/main/modules/tests/src/main/scala/ch/epfl/scala/debugadapter/testfmk/TestingDebugClient.scala), a minimal debug client that is used to communicate with the debug server via a socket.

 # References